sonic-net/SONiC/doc/sflow/sflow_hld.md

 ![alt text](../../images/sflow/sflow_config_and_control.png "SONiC sFlow Configuration and Control")

 1. The user configures the sflow collector, agent, sampling related parameters (interfaces to be sampled and rate) and these configurations are added to the CONFIG DB.
-2. The sflowmgrd checks if the genetlink family "psample" and multicast group "packets" for sflow samples exists and if not, creates a genetlink family and multicast group.
-This will eventually be  used by the ASIC SAI driver to punt sFlow samples to hsflowd.
-Note that the psample kernel driver ((https://github.com/torvalds/linux/blob/master/net/psample/psample.c) typically creates these.
+2. The copporch (based on swssconfig/sample/00-copp.config.json) calls a SAI API that enables the ASIC driver to map the SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET trap to the specific genetlink channel and multicast group.
+The SAI driver creates the genetlink family and multicast group which will eventually be used to punt sFlow samples to hsflowd.
+If the SAI implementation uses the psample kernel driver (https://github.com/torvalds/linux/blob/master/net/psample/psample.c), the genetlink family "psample" and multicast group "packets" that the psample driver creates is to be used.
-3. The sfloworch calls a SAI API that enables the ASIC driver to map the SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET trap to the specific genetlink channel and group.
-4. The sflowmgrd daemon watches the CONFIG DB's SFLOW_COLLECTOR table and updates the /etc/hsflowd.conf which is the configuration file for hsflowd.
+3. The sflowmgrd daemon watches the CONFIG DB's SFLOW_COLLECTOR table and updates the /etc/hsflowd.conf which is the configuration file for hsflowd.
 Based on the nature of changes, the sflowmgrd may restart the hsflowd service.
 The hsflowd service uses the collector, UDP port and agent IP information to open sockets to reach the sFlow collectors.
-5. When hsflowd starts, the sonic module (mod_sonic) registered callback for packetBus/HSPEVENT_CONFIG_CHANGED opens a netlink socket for packet reception and registers an sflow sample handler over the netlink socket (HsflowdRx()).
+4. When hsflowd starts, the sonic module (mod_sonic) registered callback for packetBus/HSPEVENT_CONFIG_CHANGED opens a netlink socket for packet reception and registers an sflow sample handler over the netlink socket (HsflowdRx()).
-6. Sampling rate changes are updated in the SFLOW table.
+5. Sampling rate changes are updated in the SFLOW table.
 The sflowmgrd updates sampling rate changes into SFLOW_TABLE in the App DB.
 The sfloworch subagent in the orchagent container processes the change to propagate as corresponding SAI SAMPLEPACKET APIs.

 Below figures explain the flow for different commands from CLI to SAI